AI ETF Overview | AGIX | Artificial Intelligence ETF

 Investment Strategy:

-AGIX invests in both publicly listed and private pre-IPO AI and technology companies to capture the broad spectrum of the AI ecosystem.
+AGIX invests in both publicly listed and select private AI and technology companies to capture the broad spectrum of the AI ecosystem.

 AGIX invests at least 80% of its net assets in securities included in the Solactive Etna Artificial General Intelligence Index, designed to capture the performance of companies engaged in developing and applying artificial intelligence technologies.
 The underlying index focuses on three key categories within the AI sector: hardware, infrastructure, and applications.
 Constituents are selected based on a proprietary AI Exposure Score, which assesses each company's relevance to and readiness for artificial intelligence technology.
 It includes companies developing semiconductors and data centers crucial for large language models (LLM), firms providing cloud and data services for AI training & deployment, and businesses leveraging AI to enhance efficiency, reduce costs, and improve customer experiences.
 This approach offers comprehensive exposure to the AI value chain, from foundational technology to practical implementations across various industries.